Best Practices for Serializing Complex Objects in sessionStorage

 Deploy the serialization pipeline with explicit verification steps:

-4. Telemetry & Error Tracking: Instrument QuotaExceededError and DataCloneError occurrences in your APM/telemetry platform.
-Set alerts for write failures exceeding 0.1% of total sessions to proactively adjust payload size or migrate to IndexedDB for heavy state.
+4. Telemetry & Error Tracking: Instrument QuotaExceededError occurrences in your telemetry platform.
+Set alerts for write failures exceeding 0.1% of total sessions to proactively adjust payload size or migrate heavy state to IndexedDB.
+For the full recovery playbook, see How to Handle localStorage QuotaExceededError.